 (2) Violation of this division shall be considered a Class B violation as defined by Oregon Revised Statutes.

-(I) Rabid dogs.
+(I) Rabid dogs

 (1) If Code Enforcement is notified that a person or animal has received a dog bite wound that penetrated the skin, the person shall determine, if possible, whether or not the biting dog has a current rabies vaccination.
 If it does not have a current rabies vaccination or it cannot be determined to have such, the dog shall be placed in quarantine by the owner for a period of ten days.
 If the owner cannot be located, the dog shall be transported to a suitable veterinary clinic for quarantine at the owner’s expense for a period of ten days.